Skip to content

 Documentation is where many covered entities fail OCR audits — not because training never happened, but because they cannot prove it did.
 The HIPAA Privacy Rule at 45 CFR §164.530(j) requires covered entities to retain training documentation for six years from the date of creation or the date it was last in effect, whichever is later.

-- The content or curriculum covered — agenda, module titles, or policy reference numbers
+• Training content description: curriculum title, agenda, or policy reference numbers

-- The name and role of each attendee
+• Full name and role of each participating workforce member

-- The name of the trainer or the platform used for delivery
+• Name of the trainer or the LMS platform used for delivery

 HIPAA Training Delivery Methods: What Works and What OCR Accepts